Jroo1053/CTFScore/README.md

 ### Ansible

-[Ansible plays]() are also available to perform the installation of the demo CTF, and each component in non-containerised form.
+[Ansible plays](https://github.com/Jroo1053/CTFScore/tree/master/Deployment/Ansible/Demo) are also available to perform the installation of a demo CTF.
+More will be added soon.

 ### Manual Deployment